-People Also Search For (PASF) is a new SEO Strategy for 2020 and beyond.
+People Also Search For (PASF) is an SEO Strategy for 2022 and beyond.
 As Google continues to add variety and make the search engine results pages (SERP) increasingly dynamic, business owners and search engine optimization (SEO) professionals alike can quickly become overwhelmed.
-It may not seem like it at first glance; these changes present several advantages.
-Now its time to focus on People Also Search For and use that as a strategy for targeting new traffic on what people are also asking.
+Although it may not seem like it at first glance, these changes present several advantages.
+So now it’s time to focus on People Also Search For and use that as a strategy for targeting new traffic on what people are also asking.

 With all of the SERP variety, there are new ways to gain more exposure and search, so the ultimate goal of SEO is no longer to rank number one.
-The fact of the matter is that because of these dynamic search features like Featured Snippets and People Also Ask, the returns on top organic rankings are diminishing.
+The fact of the matter is that the returns on top organic rankings are diminishing because of these dynamic search features like Featured Snippets and People Also Ask.

-Google continues to add more elements to the SERPS and takes action to include as many paid ads into the SERPs, that number one ranking isn’t what it used to be.
+Google continues to add more elements to the SERPS and includes as many paid ads into the SERPs; that number one ranking isn’t what it used to be.
 As such, SEOs and business owners have to adjust and adapt.
 One way to do this is to aim for the PAA box on as many keywords as possible.

-People Also Search for or PASF is a feature that is only shown to users who click on a search engine result and come back to the results page immediately.
-Google assumes that because the user immediately comes back to the SERP as they didn’t find what they were looking for, so Google offers other suggestions to help them get the results they wanted in the initial search.
-The suggestions are related queries and part of what is called User Intent.
-Finding out the intent of the user and providing options to find the exact intent of the search.
+People Also Search for or PASF is a feature only shown to users who click on a search engine result and come back to the results page immediately.
+Google assumes that because the user immediately comes back to the SERP as they didn’t find what they were looking for, Google offers other suggestions to help them get the results they wanted in the initial search.
+The recommendations are related queries and part of what is called User Intent.
+Finding out the user’s intent and providing options to find the exact intent of the search.

 Google’s People Also Ask (PAA)?
 Or People Also Search For Examples.

-People Also Ask boxes are a dynamic feature from Google that contains the set of questions related to the original search query.
+People Also Ask boxes are a dynamic feature from Google that contains questions related to the original search query.

-In terms of SEO, this is a goldmine of data since it comes directly from Google.
+This is a goldmine of data in terms of SEO since it comes directly from Google.
 Every search result on the SERP is associated with at least six PASF keywords.
 You can use these to expand your potential reach in Google in multiple ways.

-When replicating the click through and back button tests to get the PASF boxes to display, we noticed the featured snippets did not display the PSAF boxes.
+When replicating the click-through and back button tests to get the PASF boxes to display, we noticed the featured snippets did not show the PSAF boxes.
 The featured snippets did not change.
 This tells us it’s even more critical to be aiming to rank in Google Position Zero.

 People Bouncing?
 Look at the Related Queries

-If your analytics data shows that lots of people are bouncing off your pages for specific keywords or queries, it is a good indication that you are not providing the value or the answers the users need.
-Pay close attention to the list of related questions on the SERPs and make sure your content addresses those, too.
-This strategy should make the page more useful to your audience.
+Suppose your analytics data shows that many people bounce off your pages for specific keywords or queries.
+In that case, it is a good indication that you are not providing the value or the answers the users need.
+Pay close attention to the list of related questions on the SERPs, and make sure your content addresses those.
+This strategy should make the page more beneficial to your audience.

 If you’re confused about the best way to format and add content or how to create content that is more useful to users, take a look at what sites rank higher than yours – or content from your direct competitors.
 How does it differ from yours in terms of style, length, topics covered, and language used?

-Take notes on what you see in each of the competition’s content – and look for patterns.
-The aim here isn’t to copy what the competition is doing, but making your content better.
+Take notes on what you see in each competition’s content – and look for patterns.
+The aim here isn’t to copy what the competition is doing but to improve your content.
 Do this by focusing on the user first – the search engine second.

 Create Content Around the Related Queries

-Imagine potential customers finding you in organic search results, but doesn’t find what they’re looking for.
-They may be frustrated, click back to the SERP, and navigate to a related query.
+Imagine potential customers finding you in organic search results but don’t find what they’re looking for.
+Instead, they may be frustrated, click back to the SERP, and navigate to a related query.
 Boom.
 There you are again.
 That’s powerful marketing.

-Once a user clicks one of the questions, the box expands to show a text in if it was a brief answer to the question along with the source URL from where the text was extracted.
+Once a user clicks one of the questions, the box expands to show text if it was a brief answer to the question and the source URL where the text was extracted.
 There is also a shortcut link for performing another Google search for this particular question.

 The number of PAA doesn’t relate to keyword patterns or verticals right now, but this may change later.
 We may see comparative keywords more or less inclined to a fixed number of PAA results.
 The number of questions you can use to find SEO opportunities will vary.